Big-Dig-Data/sashimi/README.rst

   should not happen in the real world
 * ``customer_id`` and ``requestor_id`` are not used for authentication - the system will happily generate data for anybody :)
+* the generator for CoP 5.0 only generates data for the first month if more than one month is requested (this limitation does not apply to CoP 5.1)

 Bugs and suggestions